zakodium/workflows/README.md

 #### Inputs

+* **github-app-id**
+  * The id of a GitHub app used to publish the release.
+    The `github-app-key` secret is mandatory instead of the `github-token` secret when this is set.
 * **npm**:
   * Pass `true` to enable the npm publish steps.
 In that case, the `npm-token` secret is mandatory.